Fresh Jonagold Apples

 Look For The Ladybug

-Stemilt also grows Jonagold apples organically under the Artisan Organics label.
+You'll find Jonagold apples under the Stemilt label, and organic Jonagold apples under our Artisan Organics label.

 Jonagold Apple Fun Facts

-- Jonagold is a triploid variety, which means it needs two pollenizers.
+- Jonagold is a triploid variety, which means it needs two pollenizers in order to bear a crop.

 - The name Jonagold combines the apple’s two parents – Jonathan and Golden Delicious.